PedrinhowVieira/golang-backend-challenge/README.md

 # League Backend Challenge

 This challenge consists in a basic web server written in GoLang.
-It accepts an input and execute one of the five different type of requests.
+It accepts an input and execute one of the five different types of request.

 ## The input